 A simple ponytail is no fun.
 Add some cornrows and accessories to give them a new creative look for school.
 Make sure to remind them to cover their hair at night with a satin bonnet so that this hairstyle can last long.

 You won’t find a simple ponytail anywhere around here, because we love to think outside of the box with our styles.
 For kids with shorter hair, you can add some kinky hair extensions for length.

-The pigtail with twists is a classic hairstyle, but we can switch it up a little and add some criss-cross braids.
+The pigtail with twists is a classic hairstyle that can be switched up a little with some criss-cross braids and accessories.